BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019.

 Research Misconduct

-The Grantee Institution identified in the Grant Agreement shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of the Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith.
+The Grantee Institution identified in the Grant Agreement shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of the Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith, and Grantee Institution shall notify BrightFocus of such detection and termination.
 The Grantee Institution shall have effective mechanisms for identifying Research Misconduct and shall have clearly publicized rules and procedures for investigating allegations of Research Misconduct.

 BrightFocus holds both material and intangible interests in all research conducted pursuant to the Grant Agreement and Supported Project.
-In the event that the Principal Investigator, research team, or staff is reasonably determined by the Grantee Institution to have been found to have engaged in Research Misconduct, BrightFocus holds the right to terminate any funding authorized by this Grant Agreement to that Principal Investigator, research team, or staff member in its sole discretion.
+In the event that the Principal Investigator, research team, or staff is reasonably determined by the Grantee Institution, or by an independent institutional inquiry, to have been found to have engaged in Research Misconduct, BrightFocus holds the right to terminate any funding authorized by this Grant Agreement to that Principal Investigator, research team, or staff member in its sole discretion.
 Termination of the award may be initiated regardless of whether the perpetrator of the misconduct was the named Principal Investigator or any person under the supervision of the Principal Investigator, including but not limited to students, trainees and employees.
-Termination may be initiated if the perpetrator of the misconduct is a collaborator or person under the supervision of a collaborator named on the BrightFocus proposal only if the Research Misconduct is directly related to the BrightFocus Grant.
+If the perpetrator of the misconduct is a collaborator or person under the supervision of a collaborator named on the BrightFocus Grant application, termination may be initiated only if the Research Misconduct is directly related to the Specific Aims of the Supported Project of the Grant.

 Termination of the Grant Agreement due to Research Misconduct shall require the return of all Grant funds authorized under this Grant Agreement and advanced to the Grantee Institution in the name of the Principal Investigator.
 In the event of termination for the reasons set forth in this section, the Principal Investigator and Grantee Institution shall reimburse BrightFocus for all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.

 The interest of BrightFocus in any Grant awarded shall be understood to persist indefinitely following the expiration of the Grant.
-Should Research Misconduct be reasonably determined by BrightFocus to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee and Institution shall return all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.
+Should Research Misconduct be reasonably determined by BrightFocus or by an independent institutional inquiry to have occurred in relation to this BrightFocus Grant after termination of the Grant, BrightFocus shall have the right to demand, and Grantee Institution shall return, all funds advanced to the Grantee Institution under the Grant and the reimbursement of all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.

-BrightFocus may, in its discretion, decline the application of, prohibit any investigator found to have been guilty of Research Misconduct from seeking future Grant funding from BrightFocus.
+BrightFocus may, in its discretion, decline the application of, and prohibit any investigator found to have been guilty of, Research Misconduct from seeking future Grant funding from BrightFocus.

 Overlapping Grant Awards

-BrightFocus awards funds with the express understanding that BrightFocus is the exclusive financial supporter of the research project for which Grant monies were requested.
-BrightFocus does not allow BrightFocus Grant funds to be used for research projects funded, in whole or in part by another source without express written permission from BrightFocus applied for and received in advance of the anticipated occurrence of the overlap.
+BrightFocus awards funds with the express understanding that BrightFocus is the exclusive financial supporter of the Supported Project for which Grant monies were requested.
+At the request of the Principal Investigator, the instance of scientific overlap may be approved by BrightFocus, at its discretion, so long as there is no financial overlap associated with the request.
+Financial overlap is prohibited.
+BrightFocus does not allow BrightFocus Grant funds to be used for research projects receiving funding from another source without express written permission from BrightFocus, said permission having been applied for and received in advance of the anticipated occurrence of the overlap.

+An anticipated occurrence of Overlapping Grant Awards shall be understood to exist following Principal Investigator’s or Grantee Institution’s receipt of an award letter, or the documented promise for funding, from another funding source, if that award would be scientifically or fiscally duplicative of the BrightFocus award.
 All occurrences or anticipated occurrences of Overlapping Grant Awards must be reported immediately to BrightFocus.
-The Principal Investigator and Grantee Institution shall have thirty (30) days from the report of the overlap to remedy the overlap.
-Failure of the Principal Investigator and Grantee Institution to report or satisfactorily remedy the occurrence of overlap between the BrightFocus Grant and the funding of another organization will result, at the discretion of BrightFocus, in terminating the award, and/or the return of the overlapping proportion of monies awarded by BrightFocus to the Grantee Institution up to and including the full value of the BrightFocus award.
+Grantee Institution shall have thirty (30) days from the report of the overlap to remedy the overlap.
+Failure of the Grantee Institution to report or satisfactorily remedy the occurrence of overlap between the BrightFocus Grant and the funding of another organization will result, at the discretion of BrightFocus, in terminating the award, and/or the return of the overlapping proportion of monies awarded by BrightFocus to the Grantee Institution up to and including the full value of the BrightFocus award.

 Use of Human Subjects or Vertebrate Animals for Research